 The Release Timeline Reality

 Gemma 1 launched February 2024.
-Gemma 2 followed four months later in June.
-Gemma 3 arrived nine months after that, in March 2025.
-The trend is longer gaps with bigger jumps.
+Gemma 2 followed in June.
+Gemma 3 arrived in March 2025.
+Gemma 4 shipped April 2, 2026 — roughly consistent with the annual cadence.

 VRAM Requirements by Model Size